 Legal Guidance for Owners of Apartment Buildings

-If you own an apartment building that you plan to rent out, or if you are thinking about purchasing an apartment building, it is important that you understand the responsibilities that would fall on you as a landlord.
+If you own an apartment building that you plan to rent out or if you are thinking about purchasing an apartment building, it is important that you understand the responsibilities that would fall on you as a landlord.
 Florida Statutes § 83 addresses many aspects of the relationship between a landlord and tenant, including the terms of a lease, rent, and security deposits.
 In many cases, Florida cities also have their own provisions governing residential rental properties.

 Sometimes confusion and disputes arise when landlords and tenants have different views on their rights and responsibilities.
 This may happen if a landlord uses a standard lease agreement or template that does not address key issues.
-That is why it is important to have a clearly written lease that addresses any conditions or circumstances specific to the property or any agreements worked out between the parties.
+That is why it is important to have a clearly-written lease that addresses any conditions or circumstances specific to the property or any agreements worked out between the parties.
 The lease should lay out the terms in language that is easy to understand.

 An attorney at Bogin, Munns & Munns can draft a lease agreement that explains the terms of the relationship between the landlord and tenant.
 It can spell out the length of the lease, the rental amount, when and how rent is to be paid, and any other issues relevant to the property in question.
-Contact us at (386) 763-2092 to talk to a member of our team about the property you plan to rent and how we may be able to help you draft an appropriate lease agreement.
+Contact us to talk to a member of our team about the property you plan to rent and how we may be able to help you draft an appropriate lease agreement.

-Daytona Beach Real Estate Litigation Lawyer Near Me 855-686-6752
+Daytona Beach Real Estate Litigations Lawyer Near Me 855-780-9986

 Advice on Property Taxes and Related Matters